Techtonica/curriculum/bootstrap/bootstrap.md

 - "UX/UI" lesson

 ### Motivation
-Boostrap is a popular and easy-to-use front-end framework first released by Twitter.
+Bootstrap is a popular and easy-to-use front-end framework first released by Twitter.
 Utilizing Bootstrap significantly reduces the amount of time spent styling your webpages, especially for mobile-development.

 ### Objective
 **Students will be able to**